greenfirn/Dashboard/README.md

 python agent runs on rigs to collect stats on demand, accept commands

-added visual studio project files in repos
+added visual studio project files in repos to make development a little easier

 added setup notes for mosquitto-bridge mode in repos